LaunchCodeEducation/lchs/src/chapters/local-dev/vscode-python.rst

 Linting
 ^^^^^^^

-When you type in your first Python statement, VSCode may ask you to install a **linter**.
+When you type in your first Python statement, VS Code may ask you to install a **linter**.
 This is a feature that provides some extra assistance while you code.
 For example, the linter flags syntax errors, undefined variables, etc.

 Go ahead and click *Install* if you see this popup.
 If it works, great!
 If not, don't worry about it.
-VSCode provides a basic level of linting by default.
+VS Code provides a basic level of linting by default.

 .. figure:: figures/linter-popup.png
    :alt: Linter pop up box with 3 options: Install, Select Linter, Don't Show Again.